o-daneel/Lunii_v3.RE/README.md

 ### TODO v3
 * Custom Firmware 🚧
   * New bootloader
-    * without FW signature
+    * without FW signature ✅
-    * without RDP level 1
+    * without RDP level 1 🫣
-    * should accept genuine updates and modified
+    * should accept genuine updates and modified ✅
-  * New MainFW with printf enabled
+  * New MainFW with printf enabled (need an extra to perform looong jump)
   * MainFW is manual switch to test mode

   * MainFW with story ciphering detection.
 Should support both
     * encrypted stories
     * custom stories